Kernel Modelling of Fading Memory Systems: Introduction

 \section{Introduction}

-The rapid development of machine learning has boosted our ability to identify nonlinear systems.
+Machine learning has boosted our ability to identify nonlinear systems.
 Many models have been proposed for nonlinear system identification, both parametric \autocite{boyd_fading_1985,grigoryeva_echo_2018,maass_neural_2000,burghi_system_2020} and non-parametric \autocite{boffi_nonparametric_2021}.
 A particular area of recent interest has been in kernel-based identification methods \autocite{Pillonetto2010, Pillonetto2011, Pillonetto2014, Dinuzzo2015, Bouvrie2017, Khosravi2021, Khosravi2023, Ljung2020, Bottegal2016}.
-It remains a challenge, however, to use identified models for control design, as they often lack guarantees on key system properties such as passivity and small gain.
+It remains a challenge, however, to use identified models for control design, as they often lack guarantees on key system properties such as passivity and small-gain.
 This issue has motivated the framework of ``identification for control'' \autocite{Gevers1996}.
 Identifying models which satisfy pre-specified system properties has recently received interest \autocite{Revay2021c, Revay2021d}.
 System properties such as Lipschitz continuity have become recognized as important robustness properties in the machine learning literature \autocite{Erichson2023, Winston2020, Revay2020b, Fazlyab2019a}.

-The recent article \autocite{van_waarde_kernel-based_2021} introduced a kernel-based framework for system identification which allows the data fitting to be regularized with input-output properties specified in the form of incremental integral quadratic constraints.
-The method identifies an input-output operator, but the kernel representation of the operator lacks a state-space realization or a concrete manner to simulate the input-output trajectories forward in time.
+The recent article \autocite{van_waarde_kernel-based_2023} introduced a kernel-based framework for system identification which allows the data fitting to be regularised with input-output properties specified in the form of incremental integral quadratic constraints (IQCs).
+The method identifies an input-output operator, but the kernel representation of the operator lacks a state-space realization and simulation forwards in time is expensive as it involves computing an entire future trajectory at each time step.